bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="2.0592946194225723in"} -->

-We also learned that the Bootstrap\'s JavaScript-based components can be used in your webpage without writing a single line of JavaScript code.
+We also learned that the Bootstrap&apos;s JavaScript-based components can be used in your webpage without writing a single line of JavaScript code.

 This is where the data-\ attributes come to our rescue.

-You can use the various attributes that we saw in the previous module to enable many of our Bootstrap\'s JavaScript-based components.
+You can use the various attributes that we saw in the previous module to enable many of our Bootstrap&apos;s JavaScript-based components.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!---------------------------- 94. bootstrap js components #2 (240) ------------------------------>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->